yunilaD/astro-coffee/README.md

 |--------|-------|-------------|
 | `GET` | `/api/menu` | Returns the full coffee/pastry menu as JSON |
 | `POST` | `/api/contact` | Accepts `{ name, email, message }`, stores it in `server/messages.json` |

+## CI

+Every push to `master` runs a GitHub Actions pipeline (`.github/workflows/ci.yml`) that:
+1. Installs and syntax-checks the backend
+2. Starts the Express server
+3. Waits until it's actually reachable
+4. Installs frontend dependencies and runs a full Astro build against the running backend

+If any step fails, the pipeline fails — catching issues like broken builds or dependency mismatches before they reach production.

+## Deployment

+- **Backend** — deployed to **AWS Elastic Beanstalk** (Node.js platform), reading its port from the `PORT` environment variable Elastic Beanstalk provides
+- **Frontend** — built with `API_URL`/`PUBLIC_API_URL` pointed at the live backend, then the static `dist/` output is uploaded to an **S3** bucket and served through **CloudFront** (HTTPS, edge caching, and a CloudFront Function that rewrites folder-style URLs like `/menu` to `/menu/index.html`)

 ## Notes